FAQs

 Is Photo ID required for testing?

-Yes.
-You must present a current, government-issued photo ID at the time of check-in.
+Yes, current government-issued photo ID are required at the time of check-in.
 Acceptable forms of ID include driver’s license/permit, passport, and UVU ID card.

 What do I do with my personal belongings (backpack, keys, phone, etc.) while testing?